1. Who is offering this service

 GlioWise (“the Service”, “we”, “us”, “the Operator”) is operated by GlioWise LLC, a California limited liability company.
 Contact: info@gliowise.ai.

-The Service lets you upload brain imaging (MRI, CT, or screenshots of radiology reports) and receive a plain-language explanation produced by a general-purpose artificial intelligence model.
+The Service lets you submit a radiologist’s written report (as a PDF or pasted text), compare two such reports across time, decode a pathology report, or paste arbitrary medical text, and receive a plain-language explanation produced by a general-purpose artificial intelligence model.
+The Service does not interpret brain imaging itself; the scan-report flows translate the radiologist’s written conclusions, not the underlying MRI/CT images.
 The purpose is to help you ask better questions of your medical team.

 The Service is not medical care.
 It does not diagnose, does not prescribe, does not create a doctor-patient relationship, and must not be used to make medical decisions.
-The AI can miss serious findings, invent findings that are not present, misread images, and misinterpret reports.
+The AI can miss things, invent details that are not in the input text, misinterpret reports, and over- or under-state the significance of a finding.
 Always share your results with a qualified licensed clinician before acting on anything you learn here.

 The Service also offers a Symptom Journal at /symptoms, a place to log day-to-day symptoms, mood, sleep, and any seizures, and to review 30-day trends and plain rule-based pattern callouts (for example, “3 seizures in the last 30 days”).
 It is a self-reported diary kept entirely in your browser.
 It is not a clinical symptom tracker, not a seizure-detection system, and not a substitute for calling your care team or emergency services when something feels wrong.
 The appointment-prep export is a static one-pager your browser renders as a PDF for your own use; it is not transmitted to clinicians by us.
 The red-flag reminders shown on the journal page (e.g. “call your care team if a seizure lasts longer than 5 minutes”) are general educational prompts, not personalized medical advice.
 Always use your own judgment and your care team’s instructions.